 Undergraduate (main campus) registration opens by class level accordingly:

 - Senior (85+ cr.)

-Students may be looking to faculty and advisors for perspective on their concerns about failing courses or not catching up.
-They may have a higher need for realistic appraisals of chances for success in a course.
-It is important for them to know from us if course withdrawal would be best under the circumstances (e.g., no reasonable way of passing the course) or if being offered latitude and flexibility wherever practicable would improve their outlook.
-As always, encourage the student to consult with the financial aid office to learn if withdrawing from a course or college might have an impact upon their current and future aid semesters.
+It is important for students to know realistically if course withdrawal would be best under the circumstances (e.g., no reasonable way of passing the course) or if being offered latitude and flexibility wherever practicable would improve their outlook.
+As always, encourage the student to consult with the financial aid office to learn if withdrawing from a course or the college might have an impact upon their current and future aid semesters.

-- Visit our registrar’s office web page for our special Spring 2020 Course Withdrawal Procedure (linked below).
+- Visit our registrar’s office web page for the Course Withdrawal Schedule & Procedures (linked below).

-- Refer them to the “What if I'm thinking of withdrawing from college?” item in student menu above.
+- Refer them to “College Withdrawal” item in the student menu above.
 We will follow up with them as warranted, and process their personal withdrawal.

 - You are always welcome to consult with the academic advising office if a student is having difficulty with the decision, or if you think that part or all of a student’s semester may be salvaged with some extra supports.

 - Change of Major/Minor Form & Other Advising Resources